Global mobility issues in the energy industry

 The new ‘gig employee model’ has also impacted the oil and gas industry with a move away from hiring full-time employees and a preference for hiring contract workers on a project basis.
 Employers no longer seek highly-skilled specialists or subject matter experts as full-time employees but look for generalists so that in the event of another economic downturn, employees can be retained and “repurposed” for another project or area.
 Companies also find this attractive because it is less costly to hire generalists compared to specialists.
 A very hot topic of discussion centered on the impact of this shift on college students pursuing specialized degrees in science, technology, engineering, and mathematics (STEM) programs.

 As always, the landscape of global mobility is in flux due to internal and external factors.
 Internal policies need to be reviewed frequently and practices need to be adjusted to stay current with local and global legislation and regulations.
 RSM’s participation in the global mobility industry and with networking groups such as Worldwide ERC help ensure we are up to date on the issues and providing holistic solutions for our clients.

-RSM’s international assignment services team shares key topics on global mobility from the Forum for Expatriate Management Americas Summit
+RSM’s global employer services team shares key topics on global mobility from the Forum for Expatriate Management Americas Summit

 Determining U.S. reporting and tax obligations resulting from an individual’s foreign pension plans differs by plan and may be challenging.